directvt/vtm/readme.md

       Note: It is possible to combine multiple command into a single sequence using a semicolon.
 For example, the following sequence disables wrapping, enables text selection, and sets the background to blue: `CSI 12 : 2 ; 29 : 1 ; 28 : 44 p` or `CSI 12 : 2 ; 29 : 1 ; 28 : 48 : 2 : 0 : 0 : 255 p`.

  - `▀▄ Logs`
    - Debug output console.
-Use double `RightClick` to clear scrollback.

  - `▀▄ View`
    - Serves for quick navigation through the desktop space using cyclic selection (left click on group title) in the `View` group on the taskbar.
+Right click to set clipboard data as region title (swap clipboard text and title).

  - `▀▄ Tile`
    - Supports Drag and Drop for panes (like tabs in a browser).
    - Use any modifier (`Ctrl` or `Alt`) while pane dragging to disable drag&drop mode.
    - List of panes (outside the right side of the window)
-     - `LeftClick` -- Set exclusive focus (highlighted by color)
+     - `LeftClick` -- Set exclusive focus
-     - `Ctrl+LeftClick` -- Set group focus (highlighted by color)
+     - `Ctrl+LeftClick`/`RightClick` -- Set/Unset group focus
      - `double LeftClick` -- Maxixmize/restore
    - Configurable via environment variable `VTM_PROFILE...`.
      ```